Abadan building collapse: Incident

 The Metropol building was an unfinished ten-story residential and commercial building in the Iranian city of Abadan in the province of Khuzestan.
 Although the building was legally allowed to have only six stories, four additional floors had been added during construction.
 On 23 May 2022, the building collapsed.
 Later that day Mehr News Agency reported that more than 80 people were trapped under the building's rubble.

 Iranian state media reported the following day that at least eleven people had been killed in the collapse.
 It was also reported that, through the following day, an investigation of the incident was ordered by Khuzestan's judiciary head, and ten people had been detained, including the owner of the building, the contractor who had constructed it, and the mayor of Abadan.
 By 4 June, they had announced that they had made a total of thirteen arrests in connection to the incident.

 By 31 May, the state-run Islamic Republic News Agency (IRNA) reported that a total of 34 people had been killed in the incident and that four people were still missing.
 Authorities announced by 1 June that the death toll had risen to 37 and that 37 people had been injured in the incident.
-By the following week, the death toll rose to 41, as stated to the IRNA by Abadan governor Ehsan Abbaspour.
+By the following week, the government reported a death toll of 41.

 Aftermath

+The following month, The Guardian reported that the collapse "dredged up memories of past national disasters and shone a spotlight on shoddy construction practices, government corruption and negligence in Iran".
+A Washington Post reporter wrote that the incident was the "most damaging" to the reputation of Iranian president Ebrahim Raisi compared to other recent cases of alleged government corruption.